gcapes/git-course/04-undoing.md

 hint: and commit the result with 'git commit'
 ```

-Behind the scenes Git gets confused trying to merge the commit HEAD is pointing
+Behind the scenes Git gets confused trying to merge the commit `HEAD` is pointing
-to to the past commit we're reverting to.
+to wth the past commit we're reverting.

-Reverting thus records the fact of "abandoning the commits" in the history.
+Reverting thus records the fact of "abandoning the commit" in the history.
 When we revert in a branch that is shared with others and then push that branch
 into the remote repository, it is as if we "came clean" about what we were
 doing.
 Everyone who pulls the branch in which we reverted changes will see it.